HugoGEORGET/news-search/README.md

 Search the freshest news from the [News API](https://newsapi.org/) !

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app) and uses [React-Bootstrap](https://react-bootstrap.netlify.com) for the layout.

 ## Run locally